-- (1) A notice of discipline shall be served in accordance with this section no later than fourteen (14) days following any suspension without pay or temporary reassignment. - (2) The appointing authority or his or her designee, at his or her discretion, may suspend without pay or temporarily reassign an employee charged with the commission of a crime.
-Within thirty (30) calendar days following a suspension, a notice of discipline shall be served on such employee or such employee shall be reinstated with back pay.
-Where the employee, who is charged with the commission of a crime, is temporarily reassigned, the notice of discipline shall be served on such employee within fourteen (14) days after the disposition of the criminal charges as provided in the Criminal Procedure Law of the State of New York or the employee shall be returned to his or her regular assignment.
-Nothing in this paragraph shall limit the right of the appointing authority or his or her designee from taking disciplinary action while criminal proceedings are pending.
+- (1) A notice of discipline shall be served in accordance with this section no later than fourteen (14) days following any suspension without pay or temporary reassignment. - (2) The appointing authority or their designee, at their discretion, may suspend without pay or temporarily reassign an employee charged with the commission of a crime.
+Within thirty (30) calendar days following a suspension, a notice of discipline shall be served on such employee, or such employee shall be reinstated with back pay.
+Where the employee, who is charged with the commission of a crime, is temporarily reassigned, the notice of discipline shall be served on such employee within fourteen (14) days after the disposition of the criminal charges as provided in the Criminal Procedure Law of the State of New York or the employee shall be returned to their regular assignment.
+Nothing in this paragraph shall limit the right of the appointing authority or their designee from taking disciplinary action while criminal proceedings are pending.
 Nothing in this paragraph shall preclude the application of the provisions in Article 33.3(h) sections 9 thru 11.